FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 # references

 Microsoft. (n.d.).
 End of support for Windows 10, Windows 8.1, and Windows 7.
 Retrieved from https://www.microsoft.com/en-ca/windows/end-of-support?r=1#:~:text=Support%20for%20Windows%2010%20will,technical%20support%20for%20Windows%2010

-- What is FSI?
-FSI is a somewhat ambiguous term as it refers to both a file system and the interface to that file system.

 Rocket Software. (n.d.).
 File system interface.
 Rocket Software.
 Retrieved July 29, 2024, from https://www3.rocketsoftware.com/rocketd3/support/documentation/d3nt/102/userguide/File_System_Interface.htm